YazanGhunaim/quizzes-manager/README.md

 A class Quiz which is the core building block of the application, this is a collection of sections which makes use of functionalities already built by all previous classes, the user is welcomed to the quiz and prompted which section he would like to start with and moves on to answering each question of each section, which after all sections related to a quiz are done, he receives his/her final evaluation.

+A class CManager which holds everything together, provides interfaces for the entire app, displaying available quizzes, providing interfaces for different options such as creating of quiz and is overall what interacts with every aspect of the application.

 # XML parsing/building
 The CXMLParser class is a C++ class that provides functionality for parsing an XML file containing quiz data and constructing a quiz object from the parsed data using the libxml2 library.
 The main method of the CXMLParser class is the parse() method, which reads the XML file, extracts the quiz title, sections, and questions, and creates a quiz object.